surniaulula/wpsso-ratings-and-reviews/readme.txt

 * *Bugfixes*
 	* None
 * *Developer Notes*
-	* Moved the fonts sub-folder to the WPSSO core plugin folder in WPSSO v3.40.11-1.
+	* Moved the fonts sub-folder to the WPSSO Core plugin folder in WPSSO v3.40.11-1.

 == Upgrade Notice ==